Redeem Your Writing Time with a Pomodoro Clock

 How to Avoid “Sit and Stare”

 Many writers don’t write.
-They “sit and stare” and don’t put many words on the page in a writing session.
+They “sit and stare” and don’t put very many words on the page in a writing session.
 There are several ways to overcome the “sit and stare” affliction:

 1. Prepare an outline before you start writing.
 That way, you know what comes next.
 Also, with an outline, you can jump around to other topics in your nonfiction book, or scenes in your fiction book, if you go dry.